What caused Michael's injury?

 Do you live in a handicap accessible house?

-No. We live in an apartment.
-It's on the first floor.
-We pulled up the carpet and put down a tile linoleum floor, and had the doorknobs replaced with handles, and that's all the modifications we have.
+No. We rent a condo.
+The master bedroom and bathroom are on the first floor.
+We purchased some aluminum ramps for the front/back doors and we have one going into the garage.
+Our garage is big enough for two cars, but just has the van in it, so we have room for the ramp to deploy.
+We have hardwood floors downstairs, and the doorknobs have handles.
 We do not have a roll-in shower, so Michael's bathroom routine involves at least four towels on the floor, a shower chair, and a shower head that is actually for washing pets. (although, we don't even really use that) It's messy, it's not ideal, we definitely look forward to the day we can have our own, accessible home, but it works for now.
-In the kitchen, we bought a second microwave for Michael to reach, since the built-in one is over the stove.
+In the kitchen, we have a microwave on the counter for Michael to reach.
 He manages really, really well!

 Do you have a wheelchair van?

-No. We have a Ford Escape, which is a small SUV.
-Dana transfers Michael into the front seat, and keeps the wheelchair together and loads that into the very back of the SUV.
-In the future, we look forward to having a van with a ramp that Michael can not only get into himself, but can also drive!
+Yes!
+We do.
+We were given the van by dear friends who received it as a gift from someone else, but no longer needed it.
+Having a van has been a life-changer.
+We also have a Ford Escape, which is a small SUV.
+Dana used to transfer Michael into the front seat, and keep the wheelchair together and load that into the very back of the SUV.
+In the future, we look forward to having a van that Michael can actually drive!